Keep your skin in check: A simple exam that can make all the difference

 Teledermatology

-With the onset of COVID-19, virtual healthcare visits have become more prevalent.
+Over the past few years, virtual healthcare visits have become more prevalent.
 Teledermatology is good for medication refills, as well as acne and rosacea concerns, but you should check with your dermatologist to see how they prefer to use virtual visits to complement their regular services.
 A skin cancer screening must be performed in office.
 An occasional check of a suspicious mole can be done virtually, but it’s not recommended.

 Find a dermatologist